 Dog-Friendly Parks at Shellharbour

-In addition to the off-leash dog exercise area at the Shallows Coastal Coastal Reserve mentioned above, there are six more off-leash areas in the Shellharbour Council area, including three fenced dog parks.
+In addition to the off-leash dog exercise area at The Shallows mentioned above, there are six more off-leash areas in the Shellharbour Council area, including three fenced dog parks.

 Oak Flats Dog Park is an excellent dog park with two separate areas for large dogs (over 15kg) and small dogs (15kg and under).
 Both areas are securely fenced, with bins, water fountains and seating, although there is only limited shade in the Small Dogs area.